Hotel & Conference venue

 Transportation options from the airport

-Malaga airport train station is situated right in front of terminal 3 at Malaga airport.
-After exiting the arrivals hall, you should go along the left side of the road, the train stop is less than 5 minutes’ walk.
+Malaga airport train station is situated right in front of Terminal 3 at Malaga airport.
+After exiting the arrivals terminal, you should go along the left side of the road, the train stop is less than 3 minutes’ walk.
 You can take from there a suburban train (Renfe: https://www.renfe.com/es/en) to Malaga city train station Maria Zambrano which is connected to all over Spain.

 This is the most convenient transportation option to Hotel Ilunion.
 You can reach the train station Maria Zambrano from the airport in about 8 minutes, with a ticket cost 1,80€.
 Maria Zambrano is only 500 meters from the hotel.
 Tickets can be purchased either from the ticket machine or by simply tapping your credit card on the ticket gate (turnstile) both at entry and exit.